jlove-dev/sportsmart-v3/README.md

 ### Auth

 I'm working on implementing authentication.
-The project will create a random private RSA key for you located in:
+The project will create a random private HMAC key for you located in:

 `/server/keys/private.key`